nickchops/IwGameController/README.md

 See IwGameController.h for type/button/axis values and additional functions.

-**void    IwGameController::IsAvailable(type)**
+**void    controller->IsSupported(type)**

 - Check controllers are supported on device.
 Can ask for particular type or leave blank for any type.

-**void    IwGameController::Init(type)**
+**void    IwGameController::Create(type)**

-- Initialise system.
-Must be called before any following functions.
-By default it uses the current platform's extension, or the "best" (most features/device OEM)available if platform supports many types.
+  Creates a CIwGameController subclass that uses the default extension and device type for the OS the app is running on, or the "best" (most features/device OEM) available if the platform supports many types.

-**void    IwGameController::StartFrame()**

-- You must call this at the start of each update loop so that the get button/axis values are updated

-**bool    IwGameController::SelectControllerByPlayer(int player)**
+  Alternatively you can instantiate a specific type using, for exmaple: new CIwGameControllerIOS()

+  Other calls below are methods of the CIwGameController objects.

+**CIwGameControllerHandle*    controller->GetControllerByIndex(int index)**

-- Select controller by Player (1-4) to get states for
+- Select controller by index (1-4 usually) This returns a handle that must be passed to most other functions to query states.

-**int     IwGameController::GetPlayerCount()**
+**int     controller->GetControllerCount()**

-- Get number of players
+- Get number of controllers

-**bool    IwGameController::GetButtonState(int button)**
+**bool    controller->GetButtonState(CIwGameControllerHandle handle, Button::eButton button)**

 - Get button state.
 True is down/pressed, false is up/released.
   Includes direction pad presses.
 D-pad and sticks can also have centre press states.

-**float   IwGameController::GetAxisValue(int axis)**
+**float   controller->GetAxisValue(CIwGameControllerHandle handle, Axis::eAxis axis)**

 - Get value from -1 to 1 indicating how far stick/pad is pressed along an axis.
   -1 is left/bottom, 0 centered and 1 is right/top.

-**void IwGameController::SetPropagateButtonsToKeyboard(bool propagate)**

-- If set true, on controller button presses regular s3eKeyboard events/states for the pressed button will still occur.
-This only affects platforms that use the same key events internally for keyboard and controller (eg Android) If set false, no s3eKeyboard event will happen.
-Default is true.

 Using the Quick API